yaakov41g/ParkingApiApp/README.md

 under construction
 # ParkingApp 🚗
 A voice-driven parking registration system with an ASP.NET Core backend and a React Native mobile client.
+This project was built with extensive support from AI Copilot, which generated the code.
+My role has been to understand the code, to design and refine the system — making architectural decisions, improving the flow, and shaping the user experience.

+#### Development is done using Visual Studio as the primary IDE.
 ---

 ## 🧭 User Flow